-Yet here I sit on the 14th of February unveiling truths of my past, putting to rest what was once such a beautifully harrowing ride of self destruction.
+Yet here I sit on the 14th of February unveiling truths of my past, putting to rest what was once such a beautifully harrowing ride.

 Yes, my ex was immature and didn't want to grow up..
 But I was pushy, wanting commitment, a best friend.
 It was this constant loop where I would ask him for this and he would pull back, so I would become more unsettled and and scared of losing him so I would push harder.
 This happened to the point of me feeling so awful about myself, my identity and everything in between, and him feeling so overwhelmed by the whole thing that he would keep subconsciously making me feel this way.
 And of course, this inevitably led to a split.

 Now he's visiting another country with a girl who hurt the relationship (in my eyes).
 It took a couple of weeks before I could wake up without anxiety and the intrusive thoughts of them being together, but they have finally settled.
 And although it still hurts, I can't be mad.
 He just wants to be with that carefree, outgoing girl that I couldn't have been while we were together.
 He wants an escape from the "small box I put him in".
 But that doesn't mean what he did was right.
 Far from it.